Iga Select dates Select guests

 Destination wedding

 Nothing's more magical than a wedding surrounded by lush greenery in a castle town with a rich heritage.
 You can choose between three types of ceremony, including one at a shrine.
 Public ceremonies and Japanese-style banquets are also possible.
 For your reception, you can book the retro-style reception hall.
 The catering will be taken care of by the restaurant team.
 Your guests will fall in love with the local specialties as they explore the Japanese-French cuisine.
-Grand Chef Ishii Noriyuki will make sure the menu includes your preferences or any item from your hometown.
+Grand Chef Ishii Shu will make sure the menu includes your preferences or any item from your hometown.
 Other logistics, such as dress and decor, will also be handled by skilled teams, so you can just kick back and enjoy your special day.
 If you wish to capture photos of the ceremony, book a photo wedding plan.
 Prices differ for Japanese- and Western-style weddings, so be sure to check the hotel's website for the updated prices.

 Book Venue